cpsamtec/virtuin/DOCUMENTATION.md

 - **POST http://REST_SERVER/api/v1/manageTasks/:taskUUID**

-  * when the group mode is set to  *managed* use this to handle all of the tasks in the same group as the current.
+  * when the group mode is set to  *managed*, use this to handle all of the tasks in the same group as the current.
   * use header *Content-Type: application/json*
   * body will consist of following json object